ahmedmaged3k1/DesignPatterns/README.md

 #### Defination
+• The problem with hard-coding is it makes the program tightly coupled to certain configuration or system<br />
+• This complicates porting the application to another configuration or system<br />
+ <hr/>

+ ### Boat Anchor
+#### Defination
 • The problem with hard-coding is it makes the program tightly coupled to certain configuration or system
 • This complicates porting the application to another configuration or system
- <hr/>
+ <hr/